TheSusort/starborne-frontiers-calculator/README.md

 2. Select the gear you want to calculate the stats for
 3. Click the "Calculate" button
 4. The stats will be displayed in the "Stats" section

+## Development

+To run the development server, run `npm start`.
+To build the production version, run `npm build`.